One of my coworkers invited me to watch a webinar with him today that promised to compare CompTIA’s new high-end certification with the CISSP.

 About the only other option for him would have been CEH (Certified Ethical Hacker), but the focus of CEH is more toward incident handling and penetration testing, rather than day-to-day operations.

 With CASP, now there’s a certification for someone like him, or someone who aspires to be him.
-It’s a high-end certification for sysadmins, who may not know or care what kind of fire extinguisher needs to be in the datacenter, or how tall the fence around the complex needs to be.
+It’s a high-end certification for operations, who may not know or care what kind of fire extinguisher needs to be in the datacenter, or how tall the fence around the complex needs to be.

 “Someone who had CISSP, CEH, and CASP would be dangerous,” my coworker observed at the end.